DoctorPCOD/DoctorPCOD/resources.md

 - 🎥 [Input Capture Unit YouTube Video](https://youtu.be/eXE-8X38AHs) A video I made about the input capture unit.
 At the end it discusses the HC-SR04 ultrasonic sensor.
 - [Setup and Use of AVR Timers](https://ww1.microchip.com/downloads/aemDocuments/documents/OTH/ApplicationNotes/ApplicationNotes/Atmel-2505-Setup-and-Use-of-AVR-Timers_ApplicationNote_AVR130.pdf) This application note from Microchip explains the basics of the timer/counters on AVR microcontrollers.

+## Serial Peripheral Interface (SPI)

+- [Setup and Use of the SPI (AVR Application Note 151)](https://onlinedocs.microchip.com/oxy/GUID-6F1B86DC-C230-43D1-A405-0CC2E7EDF7EE-en-US-2/index.html) This document has information about how the SPI protocol works on AVR 8-bit microcontrollers.

 ## Memory